-In the selection population, we ranked each SNP by 1 minus the p-value of VLA and others’ primary statistics; in the discovery population, we scored each SNP by the number of statistically significant GxE effect it incurred at a given p-value cut-off, or by the sum of negative log p-value of all tests of GxE effect it involved.
-We regress the scores on the ranks so the estimated coefficient act as a measure of GxE enrichment, such that a positive significant enrichment coefficient suggests a method can aid GxE detection by forwarding the right candidate SNP.
+In the selection population, we ranked each SNP by 1 minus the p-value of VLA and the other tests’ primary statistics; in the discovery population, we scored each SNP by the number of statistically significant GxE effects identified at a given p-value cut-off, or by the sum of the negative log p-value of all tests for the GxE effect it involved.
+We regressed the scores on the ranks so the estimated coefficient acted as a measure of GxE enrichment, such that a positive significant enrichment coefficient suggests that the particular method can aid GxE detection by prioritizing the right candidate SNP.

-Within the UKBB, we took 353,605 unrelated white British descent as a selection population and 25,481 white non-British descent as a discovery population with an exposome of 16 items to perform an internal enrichment analysis.
-We summarize the top significant hits of all 5 variance loci tests and the corresponding enrichment coefficient in Table X and Figure 6 under “Result”

-We expand the selection population to 379,561 unrelated individuals of any European descent in the UKBB and replace the discovery population with 4,610 individuals of various ancestries participated the North Carolina based Carolina-based Personalized Gene and Environment Study (PEGS) cohort with whole genome sequencing and an extensive exposome of 765 survey items, to perform an external GxE enrichment analysis.
-(765 is from freeze 2, grouped into 416 parent items).
-We report the top significant candidate SNP selected by 5 variance loci tests and the corresponding significant 2-way GxE-WAS in table XX, and the GxE enrichment coefficients in Figure 7 under “Result”.

-The description of populations, GxE candidate selection, and 2-way GxE-WAS discovery can be found in “Material” and “Method”.
-More details, links to scripts, and links to Excel sheets of top significant per-SNP x per-Exposure results can be found in Supplement 2.

-ALSO NEED TO DO SOME SORT OF MORE TRADITIONAL OVER REPRESENTATION APPROACH.
-NEED A SUNSET PLOT FOR T2D IN UKBB.
-ALSO, HOW MANY WERE SIGNIFICANT AT GWAS CUTOFF.

-We also investigated the functional enrichment by regressing the functional class of the SNPs (i.e., intergenic, exonic, intronic, etc.) on the aforementioned ranks based on 1 – values of a variance loci test statistics.
-We expect the 5 different tests prioritize different classes of SNPs.
-We summarize the finding in Figure 8 under “Result”.
+We investigated functional enrichment by regressing the functional class of SNPs (i.e., intergenic, upstream, intronic, exonic, downstream) on the aforementioned ranks based on 1 – value of variance loci test statistics.
+As expected, each test prioritized different classes of SNPs.
+Figure 8 summarizes the findings.